-Mike Lee is already establishing himself as the leading constitutional conservative in the Senate.
+Mike Lee has established himself as a leading constitutional conservative in the Senate.
 He has proved over his long legal career that he has the sound judgement and keen understanding of the Constitution that is so desperately needed on Capitol Hill.
 Conservative Victory Fund was honored to be able to help elect such a dedicated and principled conservative to the U.S. Senate.

 Congressman Dana Rohrabacher (CA)

 Dana Rohrabacher became a conservative activist in high school.
 He helped Ronald Reagan be elected Governor of California.
 After graduating from college, Dana became a journalist and then was one of the young speechwriters for President Ronald Reagan.
 He returned to his native California and ran for Congress.
 Conservative Victory Fund endorsed him in the primary and has worked with him ever since.

 Congressman Rohrabacher is a low-tax, strong national defense, small government conservative.
 You might have seen him in the news defending American intelligence agencies from the Obama administration and its liberal left-wing allies.
 When questioning Secretary of State Hillary Clinton about the release of additional intelligence memos that show what our brave men and women learned from captured terrorists, Ms. Clinton took the opportunity to slam former VP Dick Cheney, who had originally called for the release of said documents.
 But Congressman Rohrabacher held the line, saying, "…I didn't ask you what your opinion is of Dick Cheney and if you want to maintain your credibility with us, what is your opinion on the release of those documents?"
 And the Congressman has also led the attack on the issue of transferring US missile technology to China, saying that it betrays our national security.